MauriceBoendermaker/common_s3nse_hackathon_2026/BACKEND_PLAN.md

 1. **Trusted setup.** A hackathon phase-2 means whoever ran it could forge proofs. ≥2 contributions, published transcript, stated plainly.
-2. **Data honesty.** The proof shows the policy holds over data from Mobula.
+2. **Data honesty.** The proof shows the policy holds over data the borrower's own client read from Solana RPC — nothing forces that snapshot to be the *right* wallet.
 We prove honest *computation*, not honest *data*.
-Naming this earns credit.
+Naming this earns credit; the production answer is a signed attestation over the snapshot.
 3. **ENS resolution.** The Solana program cannot read ENS; it accepts the payout address the lender's client supplies.
 The payer is the party incentivised to resolve correctly, and the borrower detects misdirection immediately (no funds arrive).
 This is the softest edge in the design — name it first.